Music of the Future: Early use of the term, and its anti-Wagnerian overtones

 1860 caricature by Cham.
 The French-language caption says "Mr. Wagner decided to have his music from the future performed by musicians from the future as well".

-The earliest public use of the pejorative German term Zukunftsmusik seems to date from 1853, when the music teacher and essayist Friedrich Wieck, Clara Schumann's father, used in it three new chapters (written 1852) for his collection of essays Clavier und Gesang.
-Wieck referred to Wagner, Franz Liszt and their followers.
-In 1854 a Viennese critic, L. A. Zellner, used it in respect of the music of both Wagner and Robert Schumann; it was also used that year by the composer Louis Spohr.
+The earliest public use of the pejorative German term Zukunftsmusik seems to date from 1853, when the music teacher and essayist Friedrich Wieck, Clara Schumann's father, used it in three new chapters (written in 1852) for his collection of essays Clavier und Gesang referring to Wagner, Franz Liszt and their followers.
+In 1854 a Viennese critic, L. A. Zellner, used it with respect to the music of both Wagner and Robert Schumann; it was also used that year by the composer Louis Spohr.
 It began to be used in a specifically pejorative sense against Wagner by the editor Ludwig Bischoff, an associate of the conservative Ferdinand Hiller.
 The term "Musique de l'avenir" was also used in France as an anti-Wagnerian slogan.
 This is demonstrated by some French caricatures of 1860 and 1861.
 They appeared in connection with Wagner's concerts on January 25, February 1 and February 8, 1860, at the Parisian Théâtre Italien and performances of his Tannhäuser in March 1861 in Paris, which ended in a debacle.
 In one of these caricatures an orchestra in front of a stage can be seen.
 The singers on the stage are two crying babies.
 The caption explains that the conductor Alphonse Royer had recruited "artistes de l'avenir" ("artists of the future") at an orphanage for a performance of Tannhäuser.
 In another caricature a conductor asks one of his musicians, to play his part, to which the musician replies (as it is "musique de l'avenir"), he will play it next week.
 "Musique de l'avenir" thus carried a meaning of musical nonsense.